vadimgierko/linky-notes/README.md

 # linky_notes

-## Create, organize & filter your notes by tags!
+## Build your easy to filter knowledge base or/and store, organize & filter your notes by tags!

-With linky_notes app you can create text notes & organize and filter them by one or more tags you've added to every note.
+With linky_notes app you can create notes containing text content, organize and filter them by one or more tags you've added to every note.

-**Sign up & try** the app **for free** here: https://vadimgierko.github.io/linky-notes/
+**Sign up for free** here: https://vadimgierko.github.io/linky-notes/

 <img src="public/linky-notes-app-screen-vadim-gierko.png">

 ## Why use linky_notes?

+- you can build your knowledge base by storing notes containing content from different sources (books, articles, blogs, podcasts, videos etc.) & your personal notes containing your own knowledge, ideas & reflections on any topic
-- [X] **all of your notes are automatically organized in one place** by tags you've added to them
+- all of your notes are automatically organized (without any effort) in one place by tags you've added to them
-- [X] **your notes are easy to search & filter** via tags search bar on the main page (you can also use ctrl-f search if you need)
+- your notes are easy to search & filter via tags search bar on the main page (you can also use ctrl-f search if you need)
-- [X] **you don't need folders, categories or labels** to organize your notes
+- you don't need folders, categories or labels to organize your notes, so there is no structure or hierarchy to manage (and strugle) with
-- [X] **you can add as many tags to your note/s, as you need**
+- you can add as many tags to your note/s, as you need (no limits)
-- [X] **this app is not overloaded with crazy features & has simple user friendly interface**
+- this app is not overloaded with crazy features & has simple user friendly interface
-- [X] **no overthinking about how to organize or find your notes**
+- no more overthinking about how to organize or find your notes
-- [X] **you'll save a tone of time & mental resources**
+- you'll save a tone of time & mental resources you can use for creative activities, learning or developing projects

 ## What you can do with linky_notes?

-- [X] **add, update & delete text notes**,
+- add, update & delete notes containing text content,
+- see when the note was added & updated (the app does it automatically, so you don't have to worry about it)
-- [X] **add, update & delete tag/s for each note**,
+- add, update & delete tag/s for/to each note,
+- add, update & delete note's sources containing information about:
+  - the title of source
+  - the source's author
+  - link
+  - page/s number/s
-- [X] **filter notes by one or more tags** you've added to each particular note
+- filter notes by one or more tags you've added to your notes
+- navigate beetween searching sessions
-- [X] **check the list of all the tags stored in the app** ordered alphabetically, so you can be up to date with all topics you were interested
+- check lists of all the tags, sources & authors stored in the app** ordered alphabetically, so you can be up to date with all topics you were interested and sources you've used
-- [X] **navigate beetween searching sessions**
+- BONUS: you can do all of things mentioned above using light or dark mode to make your work more comfortable

-## How efficiently use linky_notes? (a few personal tips how to choose tags for your notes)
+## How efficiently use linky_notes?

-- [X] **always add at least one tag to your note** (or you want be able to find it without using ctrl-f or group it with other notes)
+- always add at least one tag to your note (or you won't be able to find it without using ctrl-f or group it with other notes)
-- [X] try to **add tags that not only define the content of a given note, but also define the embedding of this content in a broader context**, e.g. if your note is about creating a function in JavaScript (this is a programming language), add tags: "function", "creating function", "javascript", "programming languages", "frontend", "learning" etc.
+- try to add tags that not only define the content of a given note, but also define the embedding of this content in a broader context, e.g. if your note is about creating a function in JavaScript (this is a programming language), add tags: "function", "creating function", "javascript", "programming languages", "frontend", "learning" etc.
-- [X] try to **add tags containing the description of the type of note**, e.g. "quote", "idea", "definition", "question", **or the description of the project / area of ​​interest that this note refers to**, e.g. "learning programming", "productivity", "meeting with management", "note app project" etc.
+- try to add tags containing the description of the type of note, e.g. "quote", "idea", "definition", "question",
+- try to add tags containing the description of the project / area of ​​interest that this note refers to, e.g. "learning programming", "productivity", "meeting with management", "note app project" etc.
-- [X] in the tags you can also **include the author of the note / quote** (it's better to add the author's name and surname as two separate tags) and **add a tag with the name of the note source**, e.g. book or article title etc.
+- ~~in the tags you can also include the author of the note/ quote (it's better to add the author's name and surname as two separate tags) and add a tag with the name of the note source, e.g. book or article title etc.~~
+- => you don't have to add tags with source's title, author's first and last name anymore (the crossed paragraph above), because you can add a source separately via source form or note form and I'm suggesting you to do that, because in the near future I'll add the possibility to filter notes by sources, authors & sources types.
+- if the content of your note comes from the website, add a source's link to your note via source form
-- [X] **remember, that you can always** go back to any note & **update** it with new tags or delete ones
+- remember, that you can always go back to any note & update it with the new tags or delete ones

-## Motivation
+## Motivation (problem I wanted to solve & solution)

-I've made this app first of all for myself.
-I read a lot, create a lot and... do a lot of notes.
+I've made this app first of all for my own needs.
+I read a lot, create a lot (developing different knowledge-based projects) and... do a lot of notes:

+- using different techniques, like: mindmapping, sketchnoting, Cornell Note Taking method
+- noting on different materials, like: paper, books pages, phone, laptop
+- storing notes... everywhere

+So...

+### Problem:

+I couldn't manage & organize thousands of my paper & digital notes properly (I have developed my own system, but it's too far from what I need).
+So I've tried a few note apps, but none of them where satisfying - something always was missing.

+### Solution:

-I couldn't manage thounsands of my paper & digital notes, tried a few note apps, but none of them where satisfying.
-I've understood, that I need to have all notes (paper & digital) in one place & organize them by tags, because my paper notes were in so many folders and places & also sometimes some notes were needed to be in few project folders in the same time.
+I've understood, that I need to:

+- have all notes (paper & digital) in one place
+- organize them by tags, because my paper notes were in so many folders and places & also sometimes some notes were needed to be in a few project folders in the same time

 So I've decided to build this note app & solved one of my biggest problems thanks to my own app.
 Now my notes will be tagged, organized & easy to find/ filter.

+And when I've tested the app, I've decided to share it with the world to let everybody to build an easy to use, but effiecient knowledge/ notes base!
+Sign up & try here: https://vadimgierko.github.io/linky-notes/!

+## Future of the app

+- sources types (like: book, magazine, article, blog, web page, web platform, multimedia etc.)
+- notes types (like: quotes, ideas, personal, definition, question etc.)
+- markdown editor (to enable formatting notes, adding links, images etc.)
+- filtering notes not only by tags, but also by sources, authors, sources and notes types and much more!

 ## Technologies I've used in this project:

-- [X] React 17.0
+- React 17.0
-- [X] React Router 5.2
+- React Router 6.3
+- React Redux 8.0
-- [X] Redux Toolkit 1.8
+- Redux Toolkit 1.8
-- [X] Firebase 9.1 (authentication, realtime database, storage)
+- Firebase 9.1
+  - Authentication
+  - Realtime Database
-- [X] React Bootstrap 2.4
+- React Bootstrap 2.4
-- [X] Bootstrap 5.1
+- Bootstrap 5.1
-- [X] React Icons 4.4
+- React Icons 4.4
-- [X] Bootstrap Icons 1.6
+- Bootstrap Icons 1.6
-- [X] React Markdown 8.0
+- React Markdown 8.0
-- [X] GitHub Pages 3.2
+- GitHub Pages 3.2